Swinging Up in Ubud, Bali

 A fellow traveler and I went to Aloha Ubud because you know – we wanted to experience the thrill of it all.
 But when we arrived at the reception – boy, the prices got me backed off the moment I read it!
-Goodness, it’s more expensive than going inside MoMa in New York or at the Louvre Museum in Paris!
+Goodness, it’s more expensive than going inside MoMa in New York or to the Louvre Museum in Paris!

 “No way!
 Nope, I’m not going in,” I told my sweet companion.
-She also found the “theme park” exorbitantly-priced!
+She also found the “theme park” exorbitantly priced!
 But, she really wanted to have her photos taken on the swings and nests – and so she was willing to pay!
 All those beautiful photos she saw on social media really got into her head!
 Oh, dear!

-She was worried that no one will take a photo of her while she was on swings, so she insisted on paying for me.
-Though she can ask the employees at the park to take her photos, she didn’t trust their “photographic eye.” 😀 So, I caved in into her insistence.
+She was worried that no one will take a photo of her while she was on the swings, so she insisted on paying for me.
+Though she can ask the employees at the park to take her photos, she didn’t trust their “photographic eye.” 😀 So, I caved in to her insistence.